1st Meditation on The Lord's Prayer -- God's Glory

 are manifestations of God.
 We express God by taking our manifestations to the

-light of the world or earth that we live in.
+light of the world, or the earth that we live on.
 We walk with God.

-Heaven means the presence of God, and Jesus is telling us to
+Heaven represents the presence of God, and Jesus instructs

 Comments